I will show you how to create a marketing strategy for your Start-up business.

 - I will then set the yearly marketing budget and our expectations from the first year of running our marketing plan.

-- How to Define your Target Audience/Customer Segments
+- How to Define Target Audience and Customer Segments?

-- What are the Conversion Steps (second KPI)
+- Second KPI: What are the Conversion Steps?

 - The Organic/Natural Channel (SEO)

 - What are the Important SEO Metrics?